itzhnrlm/Assignment_3.2/README.md

 Step 4: Building the Frontend
 Step 5: Running the DApp
-Step 6: Deploying the Smart Contract to a Public Testnet
+Step 6: Deploying the Smart Contract to a Public Testnet By the end of this task, we will have a DApp where users can mint cricket collectible NFTs.